-So if you’re ready for a website copywriting refresh or are looking to make some tweaks to increase conversions, then keep this post handy.
-In it, I’ll share 3 website copy mistakes to avoid (and what to do instead).
+Keep this post handy if you’re looking to refresh your website copywriting or if you want to make some tweaks to increase conversions.
+Here, I’ll share three website copy mistakes to avoid (and what to do instead).

 This is a common mistake I see amongst business owners just starting out – writing too much like a corporate entity rather than a human being.
 When you read copy that feels too business-y it’s hard to create connection.
 Write your website copy as if you were answering your grandma for the millionth time when she asks, what do you do again?

 Showing your website visitors that you understand where they’re coming from and what they’re struggling with helps foster connection, which ultimately helps boost website conversions.
 Human nature is naturally self-centric and emotionally driven.
-We don’t buy things because we NEED them we buy them because we WANT them.
-Learn more about this in this blog post: How to write emotionally compelling copy.
+We don’t buy things because we NEED them; we buy them because we WANT them.
+Learn more about how to write emotionally-compelling website copy here.

 Focusing on Features, Not Benefits